ngeiswei/tv-toolbox/README.md

 ![](plots/unidistrolet-conjunction-introduction-a1_0.01_b1_0.01_a2_0.01_b2_0.01.png)
 ![](plots/extdistrolet-conjunction-introduction-a1_0.01_b1_0.01_a2_0.01_b2_0.01.png)

-NEXT
+The concluding distributions, in all three cases, is now almost completely equivalent to Bernoulli distributions, where the densities are split between completely zero or completely one with means around 0.25.

 To conclude, it interestingly seems that the structure of a composite predicate, like a conjunction of two predicates, by itself provides some forms of evidence.
-In other words, evidence can be obtained not just from direct observations but from composite structures as well.
+In other words, evidence can be obtained not just from direct observations but from structures as well.

 ### Express Dependencies with Equivalence instead of Implication